IanHo2019/Parallel_Trends/README.md

 ## Relaxing PT: Bounding Post-Treatment Differences in Trends
 [Rambachan & Roth (2023)](https://doi.org/10.1093/restud/rdad018) relax the PT assumption by imposing some restrictions on the post-treatment differences in trends.
 They further provide two inference procedures (conditional \& hybrid confidence intervals and fixed length confidence intervals) that are valid under their specified restrictions.

-To understand their idea, we first must realize that the coefficient of interest $\beta$ in a DID specification can be decomposed as
+Their approaches are under the *assumption* that the coefficient of interest $\beta$ in a DID specification can be decomposed as

 $$\beta = \tau + \delta = \begin{pmatrix} \tau_{pre} \\\\ \tau_{post} \end{pmatrix} + \begin{pmatrix} \delta_{pre} \\\\ \delta_{post} \end{pmatrix}$$